Quix0r/AbandonedRuins/README.md

 Check out the [ruin maker mod](https://github.com/Bilka2/ruin-maker), the [contributing guidelines](docs/CONTRIBUTING.md) and the documentation of the [ruin data format](docs/format.md).

 Want to make your own ruin set?<br>
-Check out the links above, the [ruin set](docs/ruin_sets.md) documentation and [The Ruins Mod - Krastorio2](https://github.com/Bilka2/AbandonedRuins-Krastorio2) as an example mod.
+Check out the links above, the [ruin set](docs/ruin_sets.md) documentation and [Abandoned Ruins - Base set](https://github.com/Quix0r/AbandonedRuins-base) as a playable example mod.

 The remote interfaces that this mod provides are described with comments at the end of [control.lua](control.lua#L138).